 We rate domains to show how strong they are in a niche so that you can gauge how important a link from that site would be.
 A domain with a high score here (closer to 100) consistently ranks on top searches.
 It pulls in high amounts of quality traffic, and it carries high authority across many competitive keywords.

 Ranked Keywords: We count the number of keywords that the backlink page ranks for.
+If you click the number, it will open a page dedicated to the page so that you can see what those individual keywords are.

 This metric counts the number of separate URLs that this page links to.
+If you hover over the number, it will list the domains that the page points to.